four2five/SIDR/README.md

 I tend to put the export commands into my .bashrc file so that they're persistent.

+The hadoop_conf_files directory contains the configuration files I use to run SIDR on a single-node setup.

 1. `sudo apt-get install ant-contrib build-essential git maven python-software-properties autoconf libtool`
     * export CLASSPATH=$CLASSPATH:/usr/share/java/ant-contrib.jar
 2. install java 7 (we use oracle’s, you can try openjdk if you want)